Darren-Noortman66/Investment-and-Home-Loan-Repayment-Calculator/README.md

-# Investment and Home-Loan-Repayment Calculators
+# Investment and Home-Loan-Repayment Calculator

 ## This project is used to work with two different calculators (investment and home-loan-repayment).